Support

 1.12 What are the deadlines for the application?

 InnoNext implements an enduring open call until July 2026.
 In this period both companies and talents can register to InnoNext at any time to find their ideal match and begin an Innovation internship.
-That means that companies can publish new positions at any time and you can search for the right one to apply at any time.
+That means that companies can publish new opportunities at any time and you can search for the right one to apply at any time.

 Please, bear in mind that: